Podcasting’s best listener launches his own podcast about podcasting. Is this ‘peak podcast’?

 “I’m building it as a vehicle to more or less function like a travel show,” says Quah.
 “It’s to serve as a community hub for those in the podcast community, but also for casual consumers or those interested in checking some out but aren’t sure what’s going on.
 This would be their guide into this world.
 When I was thinking about episode concepts and general approach, I really am trying to cop ideas from travel shows in how to communicate this world to outside people.”

-Servant of Pod debuts today, and listeners can expect Quah to chat industry news and dive deep into the process of podcasting with established and up-and-coming producers, executives, and operators shaping the burgeoning industry, and everyone in between, from composers to editors.
-The new podcast is produced and distributed by LAist, the podcast arm of Southern California Public Radio.
+Servant of Pod with Nick Quah debuts today, and listeners can expect Quah to chat industry news and dive deep into the process of podcasting with established and up-and-coming producers, executives, and operators shaping the burgeoning industry, and everyone in between, from composers to editors.
+The new podcast is produced and distributed by LAist Studios, the podcast arm of Southern California Public Radio.

 Quah says the partnership reflects one major trend in podcasting.